Igl00Man

 Jan 31, 2026

 Honestly, I didn't like the original Legacy of the Duelist, but Link Evolution improves upon the game way better, by actually allow you to play throughout Arc V, and adding Vrains duels to the story.
 There are also special summoning animations for certain monsters, which adds a lot of visual flair to Link Evolution.
-There are still some duels that can be a bit tough, or the opponent duelists having really lucky RNG abuse, but I highly recommend Link Evolution.
+There are still some duels that can be a bit tough, or the opponent duelists having really lucky RNG abuse, but I recommend Link Evolution if you can find it on sale.

 PlayStation 4